Lauren Bacall: 1960–1989: Return to Broadway and musicals

-1980s

 Bacall was featured in Robert Altman's comedy Health (1980), which underwent a troubled process of release after the change of the top management at 20th Century-Fox and saw a very limited release in theaters.
 The following year, she appeared in the thriller The Fan (1981).
 The film received mixed reviews, especially following the recent murder of John Lennon and the similarities of the plot to the real event, but Bacall's performance gained a favorable reception.
 Variety magazine wrote that Bacall and director Edward Bianchi "make the audience care what happens" to her character.

-Bacall took a seven-year hiatus from films to perform on stage in Woman of the Year (1981) with costar Harry Guardino, for which she won her second Tony Award for Best Actress in a Musical, and other shows such as a 1985 adaptation of Tennessee Williams's Sweet Bird of Youth under the direction of Harold Pinter.
+Bacall took a seven-year hiatus from films to perform on stage in Woman of the Year (1981) with costar Harry Guardino, for which she won her second Tony Award for Best Actress in a Musical and other shows such as a 1985 adaptation of Tennessee Williams's Sweet Bird of Youth under the direction of Harold Pinter.
 She returned to film in 1988 with supporting roles in Danny Huston's Mr. North and Michael Winner's Appointment with Death.
-She also starred in the British thriller Tree of Hands (1989), based on a novel by Ruth Rendell, and in a television adaptation of the 1933 classic Dinner at Eight for Turner Television.
+She also starred in the British thriller Tree of Hands (1989), based on a novel by Ruth Rendell and in a television adaptation of the 1933 classic Dinner at Eight for Turner Television.

-1990s
+1990–1999: Film resurgence and West End debut

-In 1990, Bacall took a small but central role as James Caan's agent in Rob Reiner's Misery, based on the novel by Stephen King, and an important role in the British television movie A Little Piece of Sunshine, based on a novel by John le Carré.
-The following year, Bacall played the lead in the independent film A Star for Two (1991) with Anthony Quinn, Lila Kedrova and Jean-Pierre Aumont, and played a supporting role in All I Want for Christmas (1991).
+In 1990, Bacall took a small but central role as James Caan's agent in Rob Reiner's Misery, based on the novel by Stephen King and an important role in the British television movie A Little Piece of Sunshine, based on a novel by Frederick Forsyth.
+The following year, Bacall played the lead in the independent film A Star for Two (1991) with Anthony Quinn, Lila Kedrova and Jean-Pierre Aumont and played a supporting role in All I Want for Christmas (1991).

-In 1993, Bacall was very active in television, pairing again with her lifelong friend Gregory Peck and his daughter Cecilia Peck in Arthur Penn's television movie The Portrait, and costarring with an all-star European cast in A Foreign Field.
+In 1993, Bacall was very active in television, pairing again with her lifelong friend Gregory Peck and his daughter Cecilia Peck in Arthur Penn's television movie The Portrait and costarring with an all-star European cast in A Foreign Field.
 She appeared in Robert Altman's Prêt-à-Porter (1994), an ensemble film set in Paris during fashion week.
 In 1995, she was cast in her friend Ingrid Bergman's role in From the Mixed-Up Files of Mrs. Basil E. Frankweiler, a television remake of the 1973 movie by the same title.
 Years earlier, Bergman had played the role in the film version of Cactus Flower (1969) that Bacall had played on Broadway in 1965.
+In 1995 portrayed Claire Zachanassian in the Friedrich Dürrenmatt play The Visit at the Chichester Festival.